Spain in the Eurovision Song Contest 1961

 Spain was represented at the Eurovision Song Contest 1961 with the song "Estando contigo", composed by Augusto Algueró, with lyrics by Antonio Guijarro, and performed by Conchita Bautista.
 The Spanish participating broadcaster, Televisión Española (TVE), selected its entry through a national final.
 The song, performed in position 1, placed ninth out of sixteen competing entries with 8 votes.
 This was the first-ever entry from Spain in the Eurovision Song Contest, and the first-ever entry performed fully in Spanish in the contest.

 Before Eurovision

-National final
+National selection

-The national final took place at the studios of Radio Nacional de España (RNE) in Barcelona on 13–14 February 1961, hosted by Federico Gallo, Jorge Arandes, and María del Carmen García Lecha, and was aired through Radio Nacional.
-Ten songs competed over two shows, with the winner song being decided upon through jury voting.
+The national selection took place at the studios of Radio Nacional de España (RNE) in Barcelona on 13–14 February 1961, hosted by Federico Gallo, Jorge Arandes, and María del Carmen García Lecha, and was aired through Radio Nacional.
+Ten songs competed over two shows, with the winning song being decided upon through jury voting.